i2p/i2p.www/i2p2www/spec/plugin.rst

 As of release 0.9.15, the SU3 file format [UPDATES]_ is supported and is preferred.
 This format enables stronger signing keys.

+We do not recommend distributing plugins in the xpi2p format any more.
+Use the su3 format.

 The standard directory structure will let users install the following types of
 addons: